TEZv/freeCodeCamp-Projects/README.md

 Fulfill the below user stories and get all of the tests to pass.
 Give it my own personal style:).

 # User Stories
-[x] User Story #1: I can see a wrapper element with a corresponding id="quote-box".
+[ x ] User Story #1: I can see a wrapper element with a corresponding id="quote-box".

-[x] User Story #2: Within #quote-box, I can see an element with a corresponding id="text".
+[ x ] User Story #2: Within #quote-box, I can see an element with a corresponding id="text".

-[x] User Story #3: Within #quote-box, I can see an element with a corresponding id="author".
+[ x ] User Story #3: Within #quote-box, I can see an element with a corresponding id="author".

-[x] User Story #4: Within #quote-box, I can see a clickable element with a corresponding id="new-quote".
+[ x ] User Story #4: Within #quote-box, I can see a clickable element with a corresponding id="new-quote".

 [x] User Story #5: Within #quote-box, I can see a clickable a element with a corresponding id="tweet-quote".